 - proceed to further education at the college or university level,

 - enter a specialized area of the workforce,

 - step directly into one of 15 different trades and apprenticeships,

-- upgrade your skills or courses, or
+- upgrade your skills or course credits, or

 - begin a career in the helping or teaching professions.